-In developing countries, most pregnant women generally become anaemic and this is presumed to be primarily as a result of iron deficiency (WHO, 1996).
+In developing countries, most pregnant women generally become anaemic and this is presumed to be primarily, as a result of iron deficiency (WHO, 1996).
 However, the definition and identification of iron deficiency has been a problem especially in situations where there are multifactorial causes of anaemia.
-Nevertheless, hookworm has been established as a major predictor for iron deficiency anaemia (Van den Broek, 1996, 1998).
-It is also known that poverty, ignorance, geophagy, promiscuous defaecation and poor personal hygiene and environmental sanitation also predispose humans to hookworm infection (Larry and Janovy, 1996).
+Nevertheless, hookworm has been established as a major predictor for iron deficiency anaemia (van den Broek, 1996; van den Broek et al., 1998).
+It is also known that poverty, ignorance, geophagy, promiscuous defaecation and poor personal hygiene and environmental sanitation also predispose humans to hookworm infection (Larry and Janovy Jnr, 1996).